YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/05.Sparse-Fieldsets/docs.md

     category: docs
 ---

-A client MAY request that an endpoint return only specific fields in the response on a per-type basis by including a fields[TYPE] parameter.
+The client MAY request that an endpoint return only specific fields in the response on a per-type basis by including a fields[TYPE] parameter.

-The value of the fields parameter MUST be a comma-separated (U+002C COMMA, ",") list that refers to the name(s) of the fields to be returned.
+The value of the fields parameter is a comma-separated (U+002C COMMA, ",") list that refers to the name(s) of the fields to be returned.

-If a client requests a restricted set of fields for a given resource type, an endpoint MUST NOT include additional fields in resource objects of that type in its response.
+If the client requests a restricted set of fields for a given resource type, an endpoint does not include additional fields in resource objects of that type in its response.

 ```
 GET /public-projects?fields[public-projects]=project-id HTTP/1.1